Weather in Portugal in July

 What is the weather like in Portugal in July?

 Heading to Portugal in July?
-Then be ready for sunny, balmy weather.
-This time of year is all about basking in the heat, making it prime time for enjoying this country’s well-known beaches and other outdoor excursions.
+Then be ready for sunny, pleasant weather.
+This time of year is all about enjoying the warm weather, making it prime time for enjoying this country’s well-known beaches and other outdoor excursions.
 During this month, temperatures soar, particularly in the south.
 Expect long, sunny days with hardly a drop of rain in sight.

-Rainfall remains minimal in July, with less than 10mm recorded across the country.
+Rainfall remains minimal in July, with less than 0.39 inches (10mm) recorded across the country.
 Most days are characterized by clear skies and sunshine

 Overall, July can be a great time to visit Portugal because of the summer weather - so long as you are okay with the increased crowds.